 After goods are received and before goods are shipped, a series of internal warehouse activities take place to ensure an effective flow through the warehouse and to organize and maintain company inventories.
 Like the receiving and shipping processes, the detail level of warehouse activities can vary depending on the scope of the license and the locations setup.

 Typical warehouse activities include putting items away, moving items inside or between warehouses, and picking items for assembly, production, or shipment.
-Assembling items for sale or inventory is also included in warehouse activities.
+Assembling items for sale or inventory are also included in warehouse activities.

 The Human Resources feature lets you keep detailed records of your employees.
 You can register and maintain employee information, such as employment contracts, confidential information, qualifications, and employee contacts.
 You can also use Human Resources to register employee absences, which allows you to analyze registered absences as necessary.
 Efficiently manage your company's human resources.
 Group and track relevant employee information and organize employee data according to different types of information, such as experience, skills, education, training, and union membership. store personal information, track job openings in your organization and extract a list of candidates for these positions. keep track of benefits and company items such as keys credit cards, computers, and cars.